Depression During Pregnancy – A Pathway Through Shades of Grey

 Not surprisingly, labour was hard work.
 But our beautiful auburn-haired baby arrived safely, and in good health.
 Just moments after her delivery, my husband lovingly said to me, “Welcome back!”

 I was truly surprised.
 Really?
 Obviously, I’d been out-of-range more than I realised!
 For the next few days I relished feeling normal again as I was unexpectedly given a private hospital room, and together our newly grown family bonded.

 But, a few weeks after we got home, I was there again.
 Down and out.
 That’s what often happens with perinatal depression.
-Because if it hits during pregnancy, it’s very likely to hit after birth.
+Because if ther’s depression during pregnancy, it’s very likely to hit after birth.

 As you can imagine, family-life was full-on.
 Plus my baby and I had a few issues feeding.
 Who would have thought?
 I had to learn to breastfeed.
 With baby Number Five!